Metadata Schemas

 Deleting a Field

 To do delete a field from a Metadata Schema, go to the Details screen of the schema.
-In the Sections Defined For This Metadata Schema section, check the Delete box for the field you want to delete and click Commit.
+In the Sections Defined For This Metadata Schema section, check the Delete box for the field you want to delete and Save the screen.